By denouncing Trump, old-guard Republicans get renamed - ExBulletin

 The words quickly spread in political circles: one of the leaders of the American invasion of Iraq, an arch-neoconservative, denounces the leadership of his own party.

-“What Dick Cheney did was remarkable and commendable,” said Allan Lichtman, professor at the American University in Washington.
+“What Dick Cheney has done is remarkable and commendable,” Allan Lichtman, professor at the American University in Washington, told AFP.

 With Donald Trump dominating the Republican Party, dragging it further to the right, any Republican who opposes rehabilitating their image to some extent with the moderate mainstream, he explained.